The Julian Calendar was in use in England before 1752.

 and this half way point was used by the church, to collate their records of baptisms, marriages & burials

 to send to the Archdeacon at Canterbury Cathedral.
-So each yearly return document will show the
+So each half yearly return document will show the

-events for Michaelmas to Lady Day of one year, and Lady Day to Michaelmas of the next year.
+events for Lady Day to Michaelmas and Michaelmas to Lady Day for the latter half of the year.

 When it comes to dating Wills and Archdeacon Court documents, many show dates according to the year